-When I was a kid, I was terrible.
+When I was a kid, I was terrible in stores.
 I hated shopping so much.
 All I wanted to do was stay at home and play with my Power Rangers.
 As soon as we’d get to the store, I’d deliberately piss off my mother by running in and out of those self-opening doors.
-And once that got boring, I’d start pushing grocery carts at the doors to trigger the sensors.
+And once that grew tiresome, I’d start pushing grocery carts at the doors to trigger the sensors.
 It got violent.
-One time, I almost killed a guy.
+One time I almost killed a guy.

-Looking back, there was only one thing that kept me calm and quiet at Target.
+Looking back, while at the grocery store, there was only one thing that kept me calm and quiet.
 And no, it wasn’t duct tape or Ritalin.
-My kryptonite was those automatic coupon dispensers.
+My kryptonite was the automatic coupon dispensers.

-The Automatic Coupon Dispenser was the greatest toy ever invented.
-Kids raced to those things like June bugs to Bug Zappers.
-When I was a youngin’, I’d be absolutely mesmerized by those blinking red boxes of splendor and wonder.
+The Automatic Coupon Dispenser is the greatest toy ever invented.
+Kids race to those things like June bugs to Bug Zappers.
+When I was a youngin’, I’d be mesmerized by those blinking red boxes of splendor and wonder.
 I’d rip out coupons and throw them around like confetti.

 Unfortunately, as the years went by, the dispensers got smarter.
-No, they weren’t quite at Skynet level, but speaking from experience, they were definitely smarter than a fifth grader.
-Using high-tech sensors and timers, they no longer dispensed multiple coupons at once.
+They weren’t quite at Skynet level, but speaking from experience, they were definitely smarter than a fifth grader.
+With high-tech sensors and timers, they no longer dispensed multiple coupons at once.

 I was devastated.
-I was destroyed.
+I was defeated.
 I needed that extra coupon.
 I needed that extra twenty cents off of Rogaine.
-No, I wasn’t a balding twelve year old.
+And no, I wasn’t a balding twelve year old.
 I just wanted the satisfaction of pulling that damn coupon.

-Oh well.
-At least I still had my previous coupons.
-And trust me, I had quite the collection.
-My favorite was a coupon for a free “female enhancement” product.
+At least I always had my previous coupons.
+I had quite the collection.
+My favorite coupon was for a free “female enhancement” product.
 To this day, I have no idea what it was supposed to enhance.
 And frankly, I don’t want to know.

 Yup, that explains everything.
 In my past life, I was an automatic coupon dispenser.
-I spent my days hiding in grocery store aisles.
-As families came by, I’d unsuspectingly flash them and shoot my load.
+I’d spend my days hiding in grocery store aisles.
+As families would come by, I’d unsuspectingly flash them and shoot my load.
 Kids loved it.
 They’d get pleasure from having something to play with.

 Yikes.
-That sounded awful.
+That sounds creepy.
 On second thought, maybe I was a pedophile in my past life.
 Maybe I was Michael Jackson.

 Yup, that explains everything even better.
 I was definitely Michael Jackson.
-Don’t rule it out because we were alive at the same time.
-We actually weren’t.
+I’m sure you’re doing the math and skeptical because we were both alive at the same time.
+Well, we actually weren’t.
 The real Michael Jackson died long before I was born.
 Record labels didn’t want to lose money, so they replaced him with a random white girl.
 Hence the appearance.

 I should have given her my female enhancement coupons.